Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Experimental Results

-All experiments are average of 5 trials and are executed for 300,000 environmental steps.
-Learning curves and Evaluate curves in Fig. \ref{8} shows the performances of DreamerV2~\cite{hafner2020mastering}, SEM2 without multi-source training and SEM2 with multi-source training in \textit{town3} and \textit{clear noon}.
-We can see that our method has high sample efficiency and gets high average return.
-SEM2 without multi-source gets higher average return than DreamerV2 and SEM2 gets the highest average return.
+All experiments' returns are average of 3 trials.
+Each trial is executed for 300,000 environmental steps.
+Evaluating curves in Fig. \ref{8} show the performances of SAC, DreamerV2, SEM2 without multi-source training, and SEM2 training in town 3 and clear noon.
+Our results show that SEM2 has higher sample efficiency and achieves a higher average return than baselines.
+The curves also clearly demonstrate that multi-source training is beneficial in improving the average return.